magomimmo/lightning-dev-site/tutorial/02-web-client.md

 You'll immediately see the change of the state of the channel from `pending` to `active`.

 As you remember, the above generation is needed to create the on-chain funding transaction in the simnet blockchain.
-Note that Alice's local balance is `991,312`, because she had to pay a fee of `8,688` Satoshi to the miner of the blocks recording the opening of the channel.
+Note that Alice's local balance is `91,312`, because she had to pay a fee of `8,688` Satoshi to the miner of the blocks recording the opening transaction of the channel.

 #### Sending single hop payments